opencadc/storage-inventory/baldur/README.md

 # time (in seconds) the grant is considered valid
 org.opencadc.baldur.grantExpiry = {time in seconds}

-# space separated list of users who are allowed to call this service
+# list of users (one per line) who are allowed to call this service
 org.opencadc.baldur.allowedUser = {user identity}

+TODO: the allowedGroup property currently does not enable access to this service,
-TODO: add support for allowedGroup
+TODO: add support for allowedGroup to give service access.
-# space separated list of groups who are allowed to call this service
+# list of groups (one per line) whose members are allowed to call this service
 org.opencadc.baldur.allowedGroup = {groupURI}

 # one or more entry properties to grant permission to access artifacts
 # - each entry has a name and an Artifact URI pattern (regex)
 # - followed by entry-specific permission keys with a space separated list of group identifiers
-entry = {entry name} {regular expression}`
+org.opencadc.baldur.entry = {entry name} {regular expression}
 {entry name}.anon = {true|false}
 {entry name}.readOnlyGroups = {group URI} ...
 {entry name}.readWriteGroups = {group URI} ...
 ```
-The `expiryTime` value is used to calculate the expiry date of a grant.
+`org.opencadc.baldur.grantExpiry` is used to calculate the expiry date of a grant.
 The value is an integer in seconds.
 The expiry date of a grant is: (the current time when a grant is issued + the number of seconds given by the expiryTime).

-The `users` value is used to specify the user(s) who are authorized to make calls to the service.
-The value is a space-separated list of user identities (e.g. X500 distingushed name).
+`org.opencadc.baldur.allowedUser` specifies the user(s) who are authorized to make calls to the service.
+The value is a list of user identities (e.g. X500 distingushed name), one line per user.

-The `groups` value is used to specify the group(s) who are authorized to make calls to the service.
-The value is a space-separated list of group identifiers (e.g. ivo://cadc.nrc.ca/gms?CADC).
+`org.opencadc.baldur.allowedGroup` specifies the group(s) whose members have authorization to make calls to the service.
+The value is a list of group identifiers (e.g. ivo://cadc.nrc.ca/gms?CADC), one line per group.

 The `{entry name}.anon` flag specifies that all users (including anonymous) can get matching artifacts (default: false).